-As soon as a person surrenders their life to Jesus, and invites Him to take the helm of their heart, a spigot turns on inside.
-God's river springs up in that person!
-This morning at the end of our study, I'm going to give you an opportunity to pass God's final exam...
+For as soon as a person surrenders their life to Jesus (I mean really turns over control to Jesus), and invites Him to take the helm of their heart, a spigot turns on inside.
+God's river surges in that person.